majdbaddour/space-as-scale/README.md

 where `s` is the scale value.

-If I want to describe an object in this space, it's not its spatial dimensions that are of importance here, but its hierarchic structure.
+If I want to describe an object in this space, I describe its hierarchic structure.
 The object itself is always sitting at point 0, surrounded by its immediate scale neighborhood: the larger environment immediately surrounding it, and its smaller components.

 The idea here is that any time an observer wants to describe something, they adjust the scale so what they're describing is at point 0 (size 1 no matter what base is used).